barlowworks

 Post by Roger on Jan 9, 2022 21:44:06 GMT

 Hi Roger.
 The problem with desolder braid is the solder needs to be molten to wick up the braid.
 I would probably reduce everything to a kit of parts in the process.
-Mike I don't think they would happen if you used an iron.
+Mike I don't think that would happen if you used an iron.
 You only need to melt it locally, through the braid.
-You've got long lengths that are soldered, so melting locally isn't likely to cause an use.
+You've got long lengths that are soldered, so melting locally isn't likely to cause an issue.

 |